-The AdS/CFT correspondence posits a duality between a gravitational theory in an asymptotically Anti-de Sitter (AdS) spacetime $M$ and a conformal field theory (CFT) on its timelike boundary $\bb$ \cite{maldacena1999AdSCFT,witten1998AdScft}.
+The AdS/CFT correspondence posits a duality between a quantum gravity theory in an asymptotically Anti-de Sitter (AdS) spacetime $M$ and a conformal field theory (CFT) on its timelike boundary $\bb$ \cite{maldacena1999AdSCFT,witten1998AdScft}.
 A foundational requirement for this duality is the consistency of causal structure between the bulk and the boundary.